Yeh Yung-chih incident: Influence and controversy

+In Taiwan, Yeh Yung-chih is known as the rose boy, after the Chinese translation of the 1997 French film Ma vie en rose.

-Views of Yeh Yung-chih’s death vary based on the testimony of various parties and unconfirmed speculation.
-Some people believe that the incident was caused by the school’s failure to respect Ye's gender noncomformity and teach progressive values.
+Views of Yeh Yung-chih's death vary based on the testimony of various parties and unconfirmed speculation.
+Some people believe that the incident was caused by the school's failure to respect Yen's gender nonconformity and teach progressive values.

 Soon after the incident, the Ministry of Education formed an investigation team composed of members of the Gender Equality Education Committee; Ji Hui-jung, Wang Li-jung, Su Chien-ling, Bi Heng-ta, and others.
 After recording the incident and follow-up actions, they called on the Ministry of Education to pay attention to gender issues on campus in the report.

 In October 2000, the Ministry of Education launched the "New Campus Campaign: Anti-Gender Violence" campaign, emphasizing that in addition to respecting gender conforming men and women, people of different sexual orientations and gender identities should also be respected, and stereotyping should be eliminated.

-On December 16, 2000, Taiwan’s Ministry of Education announced that the “Gender Equality Education Committee” was renamed to the “Gender Equality Education Committee”, and the education policy was extended to include more inclusive policy.
+On December 16, 2000, Taiwan's Ministry of Education announced that the “Gender Equality Education Committee” was renamed to the “Gender Equality Education Committee”, and the education policy was extended to include more inclusive policy.

 In 2000, the gay documentary director Mickey Chen planned to shoot Yeh Yung-chih's documentary.

 In 2001, the theme of the Ministry of Education's promotion of gender education was set as "multiple genders" and "campus safety".

 In 2004, the "Gender Equity Education Act" was created in order to give more attention to educational content about sexual orientation, gender characteristics, and gender identity.

 In 2006, the Taiwan Gender Equality Education Association published Give Rose Boy a Hug to record the Yeh Yung-chih incident and explore its implications.

 In 2007, the Taiwan's Ministry of Education filmed the documentary En Rose.
 In 2009, En Rose was released and used at high schools nationwide as teaching materials.
 On November 7, 2015, the documentary short film We Are All Different, Yet the Same (Story of Yeh Yung-chih) directed by Taiwanese director Hou Chi-jan was played during Taiwanese singer Jolin Tsai’s "Play World Tour" in different cities.
 Tsai called on the public to pay attention to the issue of gender bullying in schools.

 On December 26, 2018, Tsai included the song "Womxnly" (玫瑰少年) on her 14th studio album Ugly Beauty in memory of Yeh Yung-chih.
 The song won the Song of the Year award at the 30th Golden Melody Awards in the following year.

+The government designated 20 April 2022 as the first Gender Equality Education Day.